-On November 14, 1992 The Temple rave was held in Helsinki.
-This a personal view on the event I attended.
+On November 14, 1992, The Temple rave was held in Helsinki.
+This is a personal view of the event I attended.

 For me, all that happened because of Tapani Ripatti, a legendary radio host in Finland who ran Tri Patti’s Partyline on Radiomafia channel in 1992.
 In my memory, ever since the early eighties the man with perfect radio voice had been a beacon for dance music, much appreciated for his passion for new tracks from Europe and beyond.
 While is earlier program Ocsid was focused on italo and eurodance, his youthful mind went with the flow of new beat and later of techno and house.
 Although he played quite ‘mainstream’ stuff too (49ers, Leila K, Snap!, etc.), Ripatti covered German techno, British breakbeat and Benelux gabber on top of all that.
 Detroit techno was missing in his shows and those realms were explored later under the guidance of DJ Jokke whose DJ mixes were legendary showcase of the best electronic music in the nineties.

-On November 7, 1992, Ripatti mentioned a party to be held in a week in Helsinki, featuring Ongaku, Beltram and a few others who didn’t ring any bell for me that time.
-But his excited voice promised the sound of Frankfurt and New York and this has to be the thing, I thought.
+On November 7, 1992, Ripatti mentioned a party to be held in a week in Helsinki, featuring Ongaku, Beltram and a few others who didn’t ring any bell for me at that time.
+But his excited voice promised the sound of Frankfurt and New York and this must be the thing, I thought.

 It took about four hours to cross the sea between two capitals (today’s it’s about two hours), with M/S Georg Ots, that time the only passenger vessel operating between Tallinn and Helsinki.
-It was not my first time on board of this ship because in mid-eighties I had joined a ‘cruise’ that took us close to the border of Soviet territorial waters but the ship wasn’t allowed any further.
-Before boarding, our passports were collected by border guards and of course, during the entire trip of a few hours, the tax free shops remained closed.
-Even if they would have been open, roubles wouldn’t have been accepted there.
+It was not my first time on board this ship because in the mid-eighties I had joined a ‘cruise’ that took us close to the border of Soviet territorial waters, but the ship wasn’t allowed any further.
+Before boarding, our passports were collected by border guards and of course, during the entire trip of a few hours, the tax-free shops remained closed.
+Even if they had been open, rubles wouldn’t have been accepted there.

 Where’s the party?

-But this trip was of different kind.
-After arrival, I had only one small problem to solve: To find out where the party is held.
+But this trip was of a different kind.
+After arrival, I had only one slight problem to solve: To find out where the party is held.
 Only address I knew was Helsinki, Finland and the event’s name, The Temple.
 To my ‘surprise’, I didn’t see any oversize posters “Welcome to the Temple rave!” in the passenger terminal.
-So I started to stroll, hoping to get some information, some flyers or little posters.
+So, I started to stroll, hoping to get some information, some flyers or little posters.

 I arrived far too early and everything looked so quiet.
 The door was open and I noticed a two mates in the entrance hall.
 I asked the long-haired and bearded one if he’s a party organiser.
 “Nope, I’m a roadie”, he told, but in my eyes he was like the next level after The Temple CEO.